google/google-java-format/README.md

 #### IntelliJ JRE Config

 The google-java-format plugin uses some internal classes that aren't available without extra configuration.
-To use the plugin, go to `Help→Edit Custom VM Options...` and paste in these lines:
+To use the plugin, find the action `Help→Find Action`.
+Then search for "Custom VM Options" and paste in these lines:

 ```
 --add-exports=jdk.compiler/com.sun.tools.javac.api=ALL-UNNAMED